idaholab/moose/modules/geochemistry/doc/content/source/userobjects/GeochemicalModelDefinition.md

-# GeochemicalModelRoot
+# GeochemicalModelDefinition

 Defines the geochemical system.
 This extracts information from the geochemistry database and stores information pertinent to the model in computationally-efficient datastructures, eliminating all extraneous information.

 !alert note
-All `geochemistry` models must contain a `GeochemicalModelRoot` userobject
+All `geochemistry` models must contain a `GeochemicalModelDefinition` userobject

-This userobject extensively uses `utils/MinimalGeochemicalSystem`, and it is useful to fully discuss the input parameters of this class.
+This userobject extensively uses `utils/PertinentGeochemicalSystem`, and it is useful to fully discuss the input parameters of this class.

 ## basis_species